Brad Pitt Reportedly Dating This Princess, New Romance For The Hollywood Heartthrob

 “No one could believe it when we saw them together.
 There have been rumors circulating for weeks that Brad has moved on with a new woman but no one was ready to see him hand-in-hand with royalty from Monaco.”

-The 31-year-old princess is said to have been introduced to Brad Pitt by his Allied co-star, Marion Cotillard months back.
-Cotillard and PItt were the subject of romance rumors leading up to the fateful Brangelina split last fall, yet the beauty debunked these rumors herself.
+The 31-year-old princess is said to have been introduced to Brad Pitt by his Allied co-star Marion Cotillard several months ago.
+Cotillard and PItt were the subjects of romance rumors leading up to the fateful Brangelina split last fall, yet the beauty debunked these rumors herself.
 However, Marion is friends with Brad and close pals with Charlotte, which led the actress to play matchmaker for the two.

 Brad Pitt reportedly dating Princess Charlotte of #Monaco https://t.co/fKIMCYlbQD #CCIRiviera #Cannes @BeauSatchelle @lomondyachts @FairmontMC #bradpitt @RaceMediaNet